 Julie - Outreach & Media

 Vaughn - Co-President, Kid’s Team

 Phinix - Co-President, Kid’s Team

-We are dedicated to protecting children’s health, clean air, clean water and non-toxic public lands through education, activities, contests, challenges and collaboration.
-We promote education, health, happiness and integrity.
-We are actively working on many projects.
-We work with city councils, school boards, state legislatures, and work collaboratively with other groups for positive change.
+We are dedicated to protecting children’s health, clean air, clean water and non-toxic public lands through education, activities, projects, contests, challenges and collaboration.

 CleanEarth4Kids is a non-profit organization.